SVL0309/Analysis_of_the_Effectiveness_of_the_New_Web_Interface/README.md

 **Objective**:
 The goal of the project at Vanguard is to analyze the results of a digital experiment conducted from 3/15/2017 to 6/20/2017.
 The experiment compares the effectiveness of Vanguard's traditional online process (Control Group) with a new, modern User Interface (UI) and in-context prompts (Test Group) to determine if the changes lead to higher process completion rates and a better user experience.

+**Technologies**:
+Python (seaborn, matplotlib.pyplot, scipy.stats), Tableau

+Conducted an experiment to compare the effectiveness of Vanguard's traditional online process (Control Group) with a new, modern User Interface (UI) and in-context prompts (Test Group) to evaluate if the changes lead to higher process completion rates and better user experience.
+This project involved the following technologies:

+Statistical Analysis: scipy.stats
+Data Visualization: seaborn, matplotlib.pyplot
+Data Presentation: Tableau
+Applied statistical tests to assess the significance of the differences in completion rates and user satisfaction between the control and test groups.
+Visualized the results to provide clear insights into the effectiveness of the new UI changes.
 ---
 **Dataset**:
 There are three datasets that will guide our journey: